 Choosing the best whitetail cartridges is actually pretty easy because there are so many great ones to choose from.
 Getting another hunter to agree with you is the hard part.
 Deer hunters debate minute differences in feet per second, pounds of energy, and bullet diameter as hotly as if they were deciding the next presidential election.

-Things to Consider When Choosing a Deer Cartridge
+Things to Consider When Choosing the Best Whitetail Cartridge

-Deer cartridge arguments generally focus on things like caliber, bullet weight, velocity, and energy.
+Arguments around the best cartridge for whitetail deer generally focus on things like best deer hunting caliber, bullet weight, velocity, and energy.
 More and more, ballistic coefficient and sectional density also come into the the discussion.
 Here’s what I think matters and what doesn’t.

-To be clear, caliber and cartridge are not the same thing.
+To be clear, the best deer hunting caliber and the best cartridge are not the same thing.
 Caliber describes the diameter of a cartridge’s unfired bullet.
 Which caliber is best for deer?
 All of them.
 Or none of them.
 Why?
 Because it’s not the diameter of the unfired bullet that matters; it’s the diameter of the deformed bullet that makes the hole through the vitals that’s important.

 It’s long been thought heavy bullets kill better.
 This is a carry-over from back when bullets were fragile things that could not survive fast impact velocities.
 Heavy bullets went slower, held together better, and penetrated deeper.
 How much does a bullet need to weigh to kill a deer?
 Just enough to penetrate deeply enough to get the job done.
 Once adequate penetration is achieved, bullet weight—initial or recovered—matters not.